galliot-us/smart-social-distancing/tasks/README.md

 This folder is intended for internal DevOps only.
+This code is not being used by any module unless by installing and running `invoke`.

 Uses http://www.pyinvoke.org/.